 Thank you for allowing us to provide your family with clean, quality water this year.
-In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+To maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all our customers.
 These improvements sometimes require rate structure adjustments.